-Apache Spark supports many different data formats, such as the ubiquitous CSV format and web-friendly JSON format.
-Common formats used primarily for big data analytical purposes are Apache Parquet and Apache Avro.
+Apache Spark supports many different data formats, such as the ubiquitous CSV format and the friendly web format JSON.
+Common formats used mainly for big data analysis are Apache Parquet and Apache Avro.

-In this post, we’re going to cover the properties of these 4 formats — CSV, JSON, Parquet and Avro with Apache Spark.
+In this post, we will look at the properties of these 4 formats — CSV, JSON, Parquet, and Avro using Apache Spark.

-CSV files (comma separated values) are commonly used to exchange tabular data between systems using plain text.
-CSV is a row-based file format, which means that every line of the file is the row in the table.
-Basically, CSV contains a header row that provides column names for the data, otherwise, files are considered partially structured.
-CSV files cannot initially present hierarchical or relational data.
-Data connections are typically organized by using multiple CSV files.
-Foreign keys are stored in columns of one or more files, but the links between these files are not expressed by the format itself.
-Also, CSV format is not fully standardized, files can use delimiters other than commas, such as tabs or spaces.
+CSV files (comma-separated values) are usually used to exchange tabular data between systems using plain text.
+CSV is a row-based file format, which means that each row of the file is a row in the table.
+Essentially, CSV contains a header row that contains column names for the data, otherwise, files are considered partially structured.
+CSV files may not initially contain hierarchical or relational data.
+Data connections are usually established using multiple CSV files.
+Foreign keys are stored in columns of one or more files, but connections between these files are not expressed by the format itself.
+In addition, the CSV format is not fully standardized, and files may use separators other than commas, such as tabs or spaces.

 One of the other properties of CSV files is that they are only splittable when it is a raw, uncompressed file or when splittable compression format is used such as bzip2 or lzo (note: lzo needs to be indexed to be splittable).

 ➕ CSV is human-readable and easy to edit manually;